 Health and Social Care in Aberdeenshire

-The Aberdeenshire Health and Social Care Partnership (AHSCP) has developed a draft Strategic Plan for 2025–2035, setting out our vision, priorities, and ambitions for the next ten years and we would like to know what you think!.
+The Aberdeenshire Health and Social Care Partnership (AHSCP) has developed a draft Strategic Plan for 2025–2035, setting out our vision, priorities, and ambitions for the next ten years.

 We know that currently, demand for the services we deliver is increasing and that how we deliver those services is changing.
 We have built this plan based on the need for change and to do that we intend to focus on two main priorities: